BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 Advantages:

-• Owners of the business enjoy limited liability for the business' debts, judgments and other liabilities
+• Owners of the business enjoy limited liability for the business's debts, judgments, and other liabilities

 • Owners share the net profits of the business and report their share on personal income taxes